Ajaxy/tinyspec/README.md

 ### Tinyspec Cloud
 [Tinyspec Cloud](https://tinyspec.cloud) is a documentation hosting service with a themes marketplace launching soon.

+## OpenAPI version
+The current version of tinyspec produces Swagger/OpenAPI 2.0.
+The new 3.0 version has got some nice features there, but is not well supported by most third-party tools yet.
+The compatibility with OpenAPI 3.0 is to be added in future.

 ## Contributing
 Contributions and feedback are always welcome.
 If you have an idea on how to make tinyspec better, feel free to create an issue and/or pull request.